79brush/kjh_clock/README.md

 # kjh_clock

 A new Flutter application.
+flutter clock project.

 ## Getting Started

-Step 01. down load file
-Step 02. flutter create .
+#flutter create .

 This project is a starting point for a Flutter application.